Matoy7/anchor-interview-task/README.md

 - Create and manage spreadsheets
 - Add, update, and delete rows/columns in a spreadsheet
 - Get spreadsheet data by ID
-- Download spreadsheet in CSV format
-- Error handling and validation for incorrect data
-- API authentication and authorization (if enabled)

 ## Prerequisites